17eucs052/coronatweets52/README.md

 "retweets.json" if tweet is in English with screen_name and retweet_count, or "nonenglishtweets.json" if its other language with screen_name, created_at, hashtag.

 Required Packages:
-  rtweet
+  rtweet,
-  tidytext
+  tidytext,
-  dplyr
+  dplyr,
-  jsonlite
+  jsonlite,
-  plumber
+  plumber.

 Steps to execute:
-  Install required packages
+  Install required packages,
-  Open app.R file in R Studio
+  Open app.R file in R Studio,
-  Click on Run API
+  Click on Run API,
-  The output files will be written on current path
+  The output files will be written on current path.